r-seize/Treecatt/README.md

 We’d like to thank everyone who contributed ideas, tested the tool, or provided feedback during development.
 Your support is greatly appreciated!

 If you have suggestions, feature requests, or improvements, please don’t hesitate to open an issue or submit a pull request.
-Every contribution helps make FileGen better for everyone.
+Every contribution helps make TreeCatt better for everyone.